Bounding Training Data Reconstruction in DP-SGD

 Results are shown in \Cref{fig: experiment_5a}, where we observe the improved attack is fairly tight to the upper bound, and also a large difference between the previous and improved attack.

-\subsection{Effect of DP-SGD hyperparameters at a fixed $\epsilon$}
+\paragraph{Effect of DP-SGD hyperparameters at a fixed $\epsilon$.}

 In our final experiment, we fix $\epsilon$ and investigate if and how the reconstruction upper bound and lower bound (through the improved prior-aware attack) change with different DP-SGD hyperparameters.
 In \Cref{fig: experiment_same_eps_4}, we fix $\epsilon=4$ and run DP-SGD for $T=100$ iterations with $C=1$ while varying $q\in [0.01, 0.99]$.
 In each setting we tune $\sigma$ to satisfy $(4, 10^{-5})$-DP.
 For experimental efficiency, we use fewer values of $q$ for the attack than the theoretical bound.
 Surprisingly, we find that both the upper bound and lower bound \emph{change} with different hyperparameter configurations.
 For example, at $q=0.01$ the upper bound on successful reconstruction is $\approx0.20$ (and the attack is $\approx 0.15$), while at $q=0.99$ it is $\approx0.35$ (and the attack is $\approx 0.32$).
 Generally, an increase in $T$ or $q$ increases the upper bound.
 This suggests that an $(\epsilon, \delta)$-DP guarantee alone is not able to fully specify the probability that a reconstruction attack is successful.
 We conduct a more extensive evaluation for different $\epsilon$ and prior sizes in \Cref{app:fix_epsilon_exp}.